Cometa (HVDC)

 COMETA (abbreviation for COnexión MEditerránea Transporte Alta tensión; also known as the Majorca–Valencia interconnector and the Romulus project) is an undersea electric power transmission system between mainland Spain and the island of Majorca.
 It connects Morvedre near Valencia and Santa Ponsa near Palma de Mallorca.
 The project was developed by Red Electrica de España.
-The project aims were to connect the Balearic Islands with the Spanish peninsular grid, providing a better electrical supply to the two isolated Balearic grids.
+The project aimed to connect the Balearic Islands with the Spanish peninsular grid, providing a better electrical supply to the two isolated Balearic grids.

 History

 On 26 September 2007, contracts between Red Electrica de España and the cable manufacturers Nexans and Prysmian were signed.
 On 9 October 2007, a contract with Siemens was signed for supplying two converter stations.

 The laying of the first cable started on 13 January 2011 and the laying of the second cable started on 27 January 2011.
 The first cable was laid by the cable ship Giulio Verne and the second cable was laid by the cable ship Nexans Skagerrak.
 Trenching was done by waterjet from the Multipurpose Supply Vessel (MPSV) Edda Fjord and dredger Argo I.

-COMETA became operational in early 2012, initially at reduced capacity then fully from August 2012.
+COMETA became operational in early 2012, initially at reduced capacity then in full capacity from August 2012.
 The total cost of the project was €375 million.
 During the first operational quarter, the Spanish grid operator estimated that the connection would mean 25 million €/year in savings, due to more efficient supply to the islands and less carbon rights.

-It is planned to extend the connection to Ibiza and Formentera with a second underwater cable, (115 km) long and 800 m deep, operating at 132 kV AC.
+An extension of the connection to Ibiza and Formentera was planned with a second underwater cable, (115 km) long and 800 m deep, operating at 132 kV AC.